Upload File to Space Digitalocean With Python

 Case:

 import boto3 # configure session and client session = boto3 . session .
-Session () client = session . customer ( 's3' , region_name = 'nyc3' , endpoint_url = 'https://nyc3.digitaloceanspaces.com' , aws_access_key_id = 'YOUR_ACCESS_KEY_ID' , aws_secret_access_key = 'YOUR_SECRET_ACCESS_KEY' , ) # create new bucket client . create_bucket ( Bucket = 'your-bucket-name' ) # upload file with open up ( 'exam.txt' , 'rb' ) as file_contents : client . put_object ( Bucket = 'your-bucket-proper noun' , Key = 'test.txt' , Body = file_contents , ) # download file client . download_file ( Bucket = 'your-bucket-name' , Fundamental = 'test.txt' , Filename = 'tmp/test.txt' , )
+Session () client = session . customer ( 's3' , region_name = 'nyc3' , endpoint_url = 'https://nyc3.digitaloceanspaces.com' , aws_access_key_id = 'YOUR_ACCESS_KEY_ID' , aws_secret_access_key = 'YOUR_SECRET_ACCESS_KEY' , ) # create new bucket client . create_bucket ( Bucket = 'your-bucket-name' ) # upload file with open up ( 'exam.txt' , 'rb' ) as file_contents : client . put_object ( Bucket = 'your-bucket-proper noun' , Key = 'test.txt' , Body = file_contents , ) # download file client . download_file ( Bucket = 'your-bucket-name' , Fundamental = 'test.txt' , Filename = 'tmp/test.txt' , ) For more examples, cheque out Using DigitalOcean Spaces with AWS S3 SDKs.

 Side by side, from the DigitalOcean control panel, click "Create" in the top right, and and so click "Spaces" in the dropdown.
 Select a region, enable a CDN, select "Restrict File List", and create a unique name for your saucepan.
 Then, create the saucepan.